Events & Resources

 Rising inflation and a potential rate cut ahead will prompt strategy shifts for banks

-The news: Consumer prices in August rose at a faster pace than in July, while a weak jobs report showed rising unemployment, per American Banker.
+The news: Consumer prices in August rose at a faster pace than in July, while a weak jobs report showed rising unemployment, per the Bureau of Labor Statistics.
 This unsavory combination points to the Federal Reserve cutting interest rates at its September meeting next week.

 • For banks, this could impact their profitability by narrowing the margin between what they pay out in interest on deposits and what they earn on loans.

-• If this is the first of more rates to come, it could help raise demand for lower mortgage and auto rates, which could compensate for the lower NII.
-It could also help to combat risks of rising loan defaults.
+• If this is the first of more rate cuts to come, it could help raise demand for lower mortgage and auto rates, which could compensate for the lower net interest income.
+It could also drive refinancing to help combat risks of loan defaults.

 While lower rates might spur some demand for new loans, the primary impact will be a squeeze on banks’ profitability.